nlina-0/portfolio-2024/README.md

 ### Home Page

+The purpose of the home page is to introduce the web developer in a professional and clean manner.
+All sections in the home page are combined to take up 100% of viewport height as a way to remove vertical scrolling and keep the focus on the introduction.
+The footer contains the job titles and social media links.
+The social media links open in a new tab to LinkedIn and Ghithub profiles.

 The home page consist of 2 sections:

 1. Main element - contains the introduction
 2. The footer - contains job title and social media links.

-The purpose of the home page is to introduce the web developer in a professional and clean aesthetic.
-All sections in the home page are combined to take up 100% of viewport height as a way to remove vertical scrolling and keep the focus on the introduction.
-The footer contains the job titles and social media links.
-The social media links open in a new tab to LinkedIn and Ghithub profiles.

 #### Home - Social Media Links
 <img src="docs/home_social.png" alt="home social media links" width="150px">